rdkcentral/rdk-halif-closed_captions/docs/pages/closed-captions_halSpec.md

 ### Licensing

-The closed caption header file license is RDK M.
+The closed caption header file is released under Apache 2.0 license.
+The implementation may use any license compatible with the aforementioned header file.

 ### Build Requirements